 1055 – Siward dies

-Siward dies at York and is buried at St Olaf’s church.
-The earldom is given to Tostig Godwinson, brother of Harold, the Earl of Wessex who has no northern connection.
+Siward dies at York and is buried at St Olave’s church in York.
+The Earldom of Northumbria is given to Tostig Godwinson, brother of Harold, the Earl of Wessex who has no northern connection.
 His appointment will prove unpopular.

 1056 – New bishop at Durham